How to buy a 4K HDR TV: What you need to know

 That's why it is good to look out for support for all of the standards - although you might find you can have HDR10+ or Dolby Vision, not both.

 For example, Samsung favours HDR10+ while LG sticks with Dolby Vision.
-Some TV manufacturers do include support for both, though.
+Some TV manufacturers, such as Philips, do include support for both, though.

 Buying a 4K TV: OLED or LED?